aegerita/aegerita/README.md

 ### Nice to meet you!
 I am ...

 - 🎓  Software Engineering student at University of Waterloo
-- 👀  A loaded God complex who craves bringing projects into existence via coding
+- 👀  Starting full time position at PlayStation
-- 💕  Adore punk rock, musicals and art history, especially of portraits
+- 🌟  Enjoys beading, printmaking, gaming and so on

 FizzBuzz:  `for (i = 1; i < 100; i++) console.log(((i%3 ? '':'Fizz') + (i%5 ? '':'Buzz')) || i)`